wp-plugins/fancybox-for-wordpress/readme.txt

 1. Upload the `fancybox-for-wordpress` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. See [FancyBox](http://fancy.klade.lv/) magically applied to all your image links and galleries.
+3. That's it, [FancyBox](http://fancy.klade.lv/) will be automatically applied to all your image links and galleries.

 == Frequently Asked Questions ==

+= Are you the author of FancyBox? =

+NO. I just ported it to WordPress.
+For more info on the FancyBox script itself [visit its website](http://fancy.klade.lv/home).

 = About future releases =

 Future releases will continue to work without having to make any configuration, but i will provide an options page to allow customization of the [FancyBox](http://fancy.klade.lv/) effect, and being able to change where it is used in your blog.

 = No worky, what now? =

+First, try other versions of this plugin, and see if any version works for you.
+Version 1.2 uses the latest FancyBox which might not work well without jQuery 1.3.x or later.

 If the plugin is not working or you find any bug/bad behaviour/conflict deactivate it and email me at jose (at) moskis.net with a description of the problem, and i'll take a look at it.